When I stopped drinking in 2017, it wasn’t because I wanted to.

 My debilitating anxiety, my chronically low self-esteem, my complete lack of boundaries, my avoidance of dealing with the reality of my life which I felt powerless to change.

-I took to doing the work once and for all, I threw everything at it, and I haven’t had a drink since.
+That’s when I decided to throw everything at it, try a different approach and I haven’t had a drink since.

 And here’s the thing … it changed my life completely.

-That was the irony; I had resisted it for so long believing I’d be missing out.
+It was ironic; I had resisted it for so long believing I’d be missing out.

 I honestly had no idea of the incredible amount I would gain.

-I lost 9 kgs in 7 months without trying.
+I lost 9 kgs in 7 months without really trying.

 With my two girls and furry baby, Nala.